-Subsequent to acquisition, the carrying amount of non-controlling interests that represent present ownership interests in the subsidiary is the amount of those interests at initial recognition plus such non-controlling interest's share of subsequent changes in equity.
+Subsequent to acquisition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus such non-controlling interest's share of subsequent changes in equity.
 Non-controlling interests are presented in the consolidated statement of financial position within equity, separately from equity attributable to owners of the Company.
-Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.
-Total comprehensive income is attributed to such non-controlling interests even if this results in those non-controlling interests having a deficit balance.
+Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests, even if this results in those non-controlling interests having a deficit balance.